-2012 Art Contest Basic Information
+2014 Art Contest

 SPECIAL MESSAGE FOR ART TEACHERS!

-For the first time, the school that submits the most entries will recieve a year's worth of art suppies through our George's Art Closet program.
+The school that submits the most entries will recieve a year's worth of art suppies through our George's Art Closet program.
 Art supply kits are valued at $2,000 and they can give students the tools needed in order to have a first-class art education!
 Please encourage all of your students to enter.

-Online application and photo of art submissions must be received no later than 5:00 p.m. on Thursday, January 5, 2012.
+Online application and photo of art submissions must be received no later than 5:00 p.m. on Wednesday, February 12, 2014.

 HOW TO REGISTER